pdimens/LepWrap/README.md

 ### How to install
-You will need a `conda` installation ([Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)), along with cloning this repository locally.
-I recommend Miniconda.
+You will need a `conda` installation ([Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), I recommend Miniconda), along with downloading the latest release or cloning this repository locally.
+Using the latest release is a more stable solution.

 #### 1. Cloning LepWrap
 Download a zip of this repository using the "Code" button on the top-right and unzip it on your machine or: